APB97/APB97/README.md

 Having grasped the basics, I was suprised how easy it was to create a GUI - and since then I shifted most of my focus towards learning more about the language and possibilities it provided me with.

-### Technologies I know
+### Technologies I know the best

+- C#
+- .NET Framework 4.x
+- .NET Core 3.1
-- C#/.NET
+- .NET 5
 - Windows Forms
 - Universal Windows Platform
 - Unity

+### Technologies I've spent much time with

 - ASP.NET MVC
 - Python
 - C++
 - Unreal Engine 4

+### Apart from these I've used

 - Docker

-### Apart from these I've used
-- Java
-- HTML
-- CSS
-- JavaScript

 <!--
 **APB97/APB97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.